To-do List Runner

 In case you have access rights to your infrastructure, you can check deployment status of your Runner through the Jenkins interface as well as Kubernetes management portal of your cloud service provider.

-Second option is to use your new runner's endpoints for read / write operations on your todo list records.
-By default, all runners are deployed in a secure cluster without exposing a public endpoint and are only accessible from within that cluster or through the Gateway Servers.
+Once the runner is up and running, you can use to test its status using your new runner's endpoints for read / write operations on your todo list records.
+By default, all runners in K8s are deployed in a secure cluster without exposing a public endpoint and are only accessible from within that cluster or through the Gateway Servers.

 If you don't wish to wait for setting up the gateway access as described in next section, you can use kubectl commands for this test as follows: